miklevin/MikeLev.in/_posts/2025-10-25-aie-mike-levin-blueprint-durable-computing-sovereignty.md

 description: This entry captures my ongoing quest to define a durable, AI-centric approach to online presence, moving beyond traditional SEO into 'AI Education' (AIE).
-  It details the architectural journey of Pipulate, powered by NixOS and HTMX, reflecting a personal philosophy of 'computing sovereignty' and an 'intrepreneurial' drive to build timeless tools in a rapidly shifting tech landscape.
+  It details the architectural journey of Pipulate, powered by NixOS and HTMX, reflecting a personal philosophy of 'computing sovereignty' and an 'intrapreneurial' drive to build timeless tools in a rapidly shifting tech landscape.
 meta_description: Mike Levin introduces AIE (AI Education) as the future of SEO, detailing his journey from Web 2.0 to a Nix/HTMX-powered Pipulate for durable, AI-ergonomic